mbuesch/timeslicers/README.md

 esp-idf-svc = "0.52"
 ```

+## Porting to other hardware

+Porting this crate to other hardware is possible.
+Please open an Issue and/or a Pull Request, if you need support for other hardware.

 # Features

 - `meas`: If the `meas` feature is enabled, then functions for run time measurements will be enabled.